Azure/azure-powershell/Call_For_Testing_Az.Accounts-Preview.md

 ```pwsh
 Install-Module -Name Az.Accounts -Repository PSGallery -AllowPrerelease –Force
 ```
-Run your script or `Connect-AzAccount`
+Run your script or `Connect-AzAccount`.

 # When to Release the Preview features
 We are going to release these preview features in next regular release in January.